TSCS-4033/TandyEngine/README.md

     - [ ] Output the message
     - Note: it does need to handle standard formatting characters, such as <code>%.2f</code> or <code>%d</code> as those can already be handled for string::format
 - [ ] In Tandy.h, include Text.h so that the text component can be accessed from the client application

+# Project 1 - Layered Event System
+For project 1, we will implement a layered event system.
+In a layered event system, the application is composed of several Z-layers, where each layer is a collection of components that implement event handlers.
+These are called Z-layers because they exist as layers along the Z-axis, where the Z-axis is the dimension that extends into the screen.

+To implement a layered event system, we will implement several components, which include the Events, the Event Dispatcher, the Layer Stack, and the Window.
+The Events component is our type hierarchy of applicable events that can be handled by our engine and its applications.
+The principle purpose of the Events component is to define these applicable events, their properties, and group the events into usable categories.
+The Event Dispatcher is responsible for connecting applicable events to event handlers that can act upon the event.
+The Layer Stack manages an open stack of Layers, where each layer contains components that define event handlers, and the stack maintains a hierarchy of layers.
+The Layer Stack uses an open stack, so that new layers can be inserted anywhere into the layer stack.
+Finally, the Window will be a GLFW window that will serve as a canvas for generating events.

+If this sounds like a lot, the only right thing to do is to get started :)